 The Meiji Group and MDA actively work to catch potential and manifested human rights issues in each supply chain.
 In doing so, we refer to the advice of outside experts and to survey reports and relevant guidelines from various national governments and NGOs.
-After identifying human rights risks in each value chain and assessing their impact, the Meiji Group then identified the following as salient human rights issues in consolidated FY2019.
+After identifying human rights risks in each value chain and assessing their impact, the Meiji Group then identified salient human rights issues in FY2019.
+In consolidated FY2022, we reviewed and updated salient human rights issues as follows, based on the progress of our efforts to date and social trends.